2024-2025 Academic Catalog

 Course Substitutions and Course Waivers

-Occasionally, a student may find that he/she has taken a course as part of another graduate degree program that is essentially the same as a required course in his/her current Concordia-Chicago degree plan.
+Occasionally, a student may find that he/she has taken a course as part of another graduate degree program that is essentially the same as a required course in his/her current Concordia-Chicago degree/program plan.
 It may be possible to waive that specific course requirement, but it will be necessary to substitute another graduate-level course for the same number of credits for the one that is waived.
 Application for a course substitution must be made by a student through the graduate advisor.
-The waiver must be approved by the appropriate program coordinator, division chair, and the Registrar.
+The waiver and course substitution must be approved by the appropriate program coordinator, division chair, and the Registrar.

 Grades, Incomplete Grades, Repeats

 Graduate students are required to earn an average of three quality points for every credit hour required in his/her program toward graduation.
-A final grade of D+, D , D-, F, AU, AW, NP, NR or W in any graduate-level course cannot be applied toward a graduate program and will not be used in a final degree audit.
+A final grade of D+, D , D-, F, I, AU, AW, NP, NR or W in any graduate-level course cannot be applied toward a graduate program and will not be used in a final degree audit.

 All attempted graduate credit will be included to calculate the student’s cumulative GPA.
 Final program audit requirements include a minimum of 3.0 CGPA in all attempted graduate-level coursework.
 If a Concordia-Chicago course is repeated, the highest grade will be used in calculating the grade-point average.
 All attempts to repeat the course will remain on the student's record and transcript.
+Students are encouraged to review their grades for accuracy right after the end of every term.

 The unit of credit is the semester hour.
 Normally one semester hour of credit is awarded on the basis of one 50-minute class session per week equivalent.
 The outside preparation required is approximately twice the time of instruction.